-Items recommended unanimously for approval by Council committees and Council-appointed boards and commissions are generally placed on Consent, except as otherwise recommended by the Committee, Board or Commission, or the Mayor, City Manager or City Attorney, or as required by law.
+Items recommended unanimously for Aapproval by any-Council committees and Council-Aappointed Bboards and Commissions are generally placed on Consent, except Provided that Other Public Hearing Requirements are Not in Effect or Aas otherwise recommended by the Committee, Board or Commission, or the Mayor, City Manager or City Attorney, or as required by law.

-2. Public Comment on Consent Agenda
+3.2.
+Public Comment on Consent Agenda